Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net variants for medical imaging

-With the huge success of U-Net in biomedical image segmentation, Durand et al.~\cite{blanc2018automatic} demonstrated the potential of 3D U-Net model in $^{18}$F-fluoro-ethyl-tyrosine ($^{18}$F-FET) PET lesion detection and segmentation.
+With the huge success of U-Net in biomedical image segmentation, \cite{blanc2018automatic} demonstrated the potential of 3D U-Net model in $^{18}$F-fluoro-ethyl-tyrosine ($^{18}$F-FET) PET lesion detection and segmentation.
 F-FET PET/CT scans were acquired using a dynamic protocol from 37 patients, where the ground-truth segmentation masks were generated using manual delineation and binary thresholding.
 The 3D U-Net model comprises three stages of encoder and decoder paths with standard convolutions and pooling operations.
 The authors achieved a $DSC$ value of 0.79 on training and validation sets.
-However, the results could further be improved by increasing the data size with GAN based data augmentation techniques~\cite{frid2018gan} and other U-Net based approaches.
+However, the results could further be improved by increasing the data size with GAN based data augmentation techniques~\citep{frid2018gan} and other U-Net based approaches.
+Recently, \cite{lu2020automatic} proposed U-Net based automatic tumor segmentation approach in PET scans.
+The authors employed a transfer learning approach, where pre-trained VGG-19 blocks are added in the encoder phase to address the challenge of limited data availability.
+The authors adopted the DropBlock as a replacement for dropout to effectively regularize the convolution blocks.
+The model is fine-tuned using the Jaccard distance (IoU) as the loss function and the performance is validated with 1,309 PET images provided by the Shanghai Xinhua hospital (XH), which displayed improvements over the vanilla U-Net model.